gabrieljablonski/fazenda-tech-interview/04-generative-ai/README.md

 You are provided a DANFE (Documento Auxiliar da Nota Fiscal Eletrônica) in PDF format.
 The DANFE is a simplified version of the NF-e, and it contains some of the  information from the NF-e (which is in XML format) in a more human-readable format.

-Given the provided DANFE ([sample-danfe.pdf](./sample-danfe.pdf), from a non-production environment NF-e), create a prompt extracts the necessary information from the DANFE, and provides a plain text summary of the information extracted, and a JSON output that could be used to issue a similar NF-e.
+Given the provided DANFE ([sample-danfe.pdf](./sample-danfe.pdf), from a non-production environment NF-e), create a prompt that extracts the necessary information from the DANFE, and provides a plain text summary of the information extracted, and a JSON output that could be used to issue a similar NF-e.

 #### Your task